ChamathGeethanjana/Invoicing-System/README.md

-Invoicing System
+"Invoicing System"
-This is a invoicing System develop using java and SQL.
+This is an invoicing System developed using java and SQL.